-&lt;sup>53This paragraph is based loosely on suggestions and ideas contained in the Teacher's Manual to Ogilvy, Wortham, and Lerman's Learning from Practice: A Professional Development Text for Legal Externs (2d ed.
+&lt;sup>54This paragraph is based loosely on suggestions and ideas contained in the Teacher's Manual to Ogilvy, Wortham, and Lerman's Learning from Practice: A Professional Development Text for Legal Externs (2d ed.
 2007).

-Individual instructors may choose varying approaches to satisfying the requirements for the academic and reflective component.
-Options include, but are not limited to, requiring students to complete a research paper or papers on a subject related to the field placement; participation in skills exercises or simulations; guided reading and in-class discussion; or lectures by the faculty member and/or guest practitioners.
+participation in skills exercises or simulations; guided reading and in-class discussion; or lectures by the faculty member and/or guest practitioners.